 (c) to seize any documents or other things of the kind referred to in paragraph (b).

-(10) A Judge shall not issue a warrant under subsection (9) unless —
+(10) A judge shall not issue a warrant under subsection (9) unless —

-(a) an affidavit has been given to the Judge setting out the grounds on which the issue of the warrant is being sought;
+(a) an affidavit has been given to the judge setting out the grounds on which the issue of the warrant is being sought;

-(b) the police officer applying for the warrant or some other person has given to the Judge, either orally or by affidavit, such further information (if any) as the Judge requires concerning the grounds on which the issue of the warrant is being sought; and
+(b) the police officer applying for the warrant or some other person has given to the judge, either orally or by affidavit, such further information (if any) as the judge requires concerning the grounds on which the issue of the warrant is being sought; and

-(c) the Judge is satisfied that there are reasonable grounds for issuing the warrant.
+(c) the judge is satisfied that there are reasonable grounds for issuing the warrant.

-(11) Where a Judge issues a warrant under subsection (9), the Judge shall state on the affidavit given under subsection (10)(a) which of the grounds specified in that affidavit the Judge has relied on to justify the issue of the warrant and particulars of any other grounds relied on by the Judge to justify the issue of the warrant.
+(11) Where a judge issues a warrant under subsection (9), the judge shall state on the affidavit given under subsection (10)(a) which of the grounds specified in that affidavit the judge has relied on to justify the issue of the warrant and particulars of any other grounds relied on by the judge to justify the issue of the warrant.

 (12) A warrant issued under subsection (9) shall —